The Tommyknockers (miniseries): Plot

 On the surface, the other townspeople realize the ship is active and begin to run to the excavation site.
 Bobbi and Davey exit the ship and run into the woods.
 Aboard the buried craft, Gard destroys the external portal controls, preventing anyone from entering the ship.
 Bryant Brown is killed as a result of an unsuccessful attempt to use a disintegrator rifle on the ship's hull, which enrages Nancy, and she tries to kill Bobbi and Davey before being choked to death by Ev Hillman.
-Ev dies, but Bobbi is able to save Petey.
+Ev dies, but Bobbi is able to save Davey.
 Below the ground, the alien vessel begins lifting off.
-Much of the alien technology on the surface explodes, forcing Bobbi and Davey to flee the garage before they can save Sheriff Merrill.
+Much of the alien technology on the surface explodes, killing several of the townspeople and forcing Bobbi and Davey to flee the garage before they can save Sheriff Merrill.
 Gard takes the ship high into the sky, where he causes it to explode (just as the aliens start coming back to life).
-Everyone in the town is freed from the alien influence and no longer suffers ill effects.
+The series closes with Bobbi mourning over Gard's sacrifice.